 Oregon is one of four states participating in the Gates-funded Facilitating Development of a Multistate Longitudinal Data Exchange pilot project, which attempts to enable a more comprehensive regional view of the creation of human capital and its flow among multiple states by exchanging data across K-12 education, postsecondary education, and the workforce.
 The state also participated in a Gates-funded meeting in 2008, which brought together the stewards of the data systems in 14 of the WICHE states for discussions around linking data internally and with other states.
 A central topic of conversation was how to address the challenges to data sharing presented by the Family Educational Rights and Privacy Act.
 Another meeting was the Western Summit on Workforce Certification and Higher Education for policymakers in the West, held in response to the national demand for more highly skilled workers in a host of fields, from healthcare to high tech.
 Participants explored how states might use a workforce certification system – which would allow business and higher education to communicate with a common language about workforce demand and supply – to improve their ability to prepare individuals for productive careers and enhance the health of their economies.

 WICHE staff provided intensive technical assistance to the gubernatorially appointed Access and Affordability Working Group.
 WICHE offered expertise and modeling for a wholesale redesign of the state’s principal student financial aid program.
-The proposed program was enacted into law by the 2007 Legislature.
-WICHE continues to be consulted on program management.
+The proposed program was enacted into law; WICHE continues to be consulted on program management.

 WICHE’s Lumina-funded project Getting What You Pay For: Understanding Higher Education Appropriations, Tuition, and Financial Aid (GWYPF) promoted informed decision making and the alignment of higher education appropriations, tuition, and financial aid policy by state legislators, to improve student access and success.
 WICHE sent copies of the project’s eight policy briefs to all members of the Oregon Legislature.
 In addition, last year WICHE President David Longanecker, along with National Center for Higher Education Management Systems President Dennis Jones, met with state leaders in Oregon and addressed a joint hearing of the education and workforce development committees of both the House and Senate about the role, scope, and mission of higher education, with a particular focus on mission creep, a topic of one of the GWYPF policy briefs.
 Longanecker worked with the Legislature on developing a new higher education governance structure and with the Governor’s Office on creating a new state education investment board.